Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

     	* `Space Type` - Corresponds to whether the observation vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).
     	* `Space Size` - Length of vector observation for brain (In _Continuous_ space type).
 Or number of possible values (in _Discrete_ space type).
-		* `Staked Vectors` - The number of previous vector observations that will be stacked before being sent to the brain.
+		* `Stacked Vectors` - The number of previous vector observations that will be stacked before being sent to the brain.
 	* `Visual Observations`	- Describes height, width, and whether to greyscale visual observations for the Brain.
 	* `Vector Action`
 		* `Space Type` - Corresponds to whether action vector contains a single integer (Discrete) or a series of real-valued floats (Continuous).